Study Abroad Programs

 The following UDM programs are led by UDM faculty and offer shorter-term experiences.
 Coursework is required on campus prior to departure.
 All credits are issued through UDM.
 UDM students, alumni, and adults over the age of 18 may apply to participate in these programs.
 Courses offered may vary depending on the program’s focus.

-During this 12 – 15 day educational tour, explore the impact of China's megacities on culture, education, and society.
-Visit historical landmarks (the Great Wall & Forbidden City in Beijing, the Museum of the Terra Cotta Warriors in Xi’an, the financial district in Shanghai), and learn about the impact of rapid modernization on China's institutions, infrastructure, family life, communities, and institutions.
+During this 10-12 day arts, culture, and educational tour, explore the impact of China's megacities on culture, education, and society today.
+Visit historical landmarks (the Great Wall & Forbidden City in Beijing, the Museum of the Terra Cotta Warriors in Xi’an, the financial district in Shanghai).
+Learn about the impact of rapid modernization on China's institutions, infrastructure, family life, communities, and institutions.
 Students who enroll in this program are required to travel to China, where we apply key cultural, educational and/or social theories.
-UDM faculty in Education, History, Sociology & Social Work deliver lectures both on UDM's campus and in China; predeparture sessions on UDM's main campus are mandatory, as is travel to China.
-Site lectures are also delivered by UDM faculty while in China. this trip is scheduled to run early to mid July 2014.
-Contact Lara Wasner at 313-993-1191 or email@example.com to inquire about approved courses this program year.
+UDM faculty in Education, Art History and History deliver lectures both on UDM's campus and in China.
+Predeparture sessions on UDM's main campus are mandatory, as is travel to China.
+Site lectures are also delivered by UDM faculty while in China.
+This trip is scheduled to run early to mid July 2017.
+Contact Lara Wasner at 313-993-1191 or email@example.com or Sarah Stever at firstname.lastname@example.org to inquire about approved courses this program year.

 Dates vary, depending on program year.
 The city of Volterra is an unspoiled medieval city in the Tuscan countryside that has rich resources for the study of history, art history, archaeology and the fine arts.
 Unlike the great tourist cities of Italy, Volterra is not overrun in the summer, and students have the opportunity to meet Italians and to be introduced to Italian life and culture.
 Beginning Italian is taught with an emphasis on conversation.